vtexdocs/dev-portal-content/docs/release-notes/session-client-app.md

 ![VTEX IO App](https://img.shields.io/badge/-VTEX%20IO%20App-orange)

 The new Session Client app provides React hooks and GraphQL query and mutation for your React components to read and update the [VTEX Session cookie](https://help.vtex.com/en/tutorial/vtex-session-sessions-system-overview--6C4Edou6bYqqEAOCAg2MQQ).

-[block:callout]
-{
-  "type": "info",
-  "body": "The Session cookie is natively enabled in all VTEX stores and is responsible for saving data of a specific session of a user browsing in your store."
+> ℹ️ The Session cookie is natively enabled in all VTEX stores and is responsible for saving data of a specific session of a user browsing in your store.
-}
-[/block]

 To know more about the Session Client functionality as well as its installation instructions, access the [app documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-session-client) now!